KarSri7694/Ambient-AI/README.md

 ## 🗺️ Future Roadmap

-We are actively developing the next generation of autonomous local agents.
+Actively developing the next generation of autonomous local agents.

 - [ ] **Hexagonal Architecture Refactor:** Refactoring the entire codebase using the Ports and Adapters pattern to decouple core logic from external tools.